Buckskin Frank Leslie: Kills Mike Killeen

 Late in the evening of June 22, 1880, Leslie had his arm around May as they sat on the front porch of the Cosmopolitan Hotel.
-George M. Perine, a friend of Leslie, saw her husband approaching, and warned Leslie, but not before Killeen fired his gun twice.
+George M. Perine, a friend of Leslie, saw May's husband approaching, and warned Leslie, but not before Killeen fired his gun twice.
 The bullets grazed Leslie's head, and stunned him.
 Killeen attacked Leslie, and began clubbing him with his revolver when Killeen was shot, and mortally wounded.
-Before he died five days later, on June 28, he told E.T.
+Before he died five days later, on June 28, Killeen told E.T.
 Packwood that Perine had shot him.
 Both Leslie and Perine were charged with murder, but Leslie claimed he had fired in self-defense, and that Perine had not fired his weapon.
 The court accepted Leslie's explanation, and dismissed charges against both men.